SantanuWorks/blog-folio/README.md

 <div align="center">

 # BlogFolio
-### A unified platform for blogging and project showcasing
+### A unified platform for blogging and personal portfolio showcasing

 </div>